-Jug Bay Wetlands Sanctuary is operated by the Anne Arundel County Department of Recreation and Parks
+Jug Bay Wetlands Sanctuary, operated by the Anne Arundel County Department of Recreation and Parks

 The Sanctuary consists of 1,600 acres of tidal freshwater wetlands, forests, meadows, and fields along the Patuxent River.
-The Sanctuary is located in southern Anne Arundel County, 20 miles east Washington D.C. and 18 miles south of Annapolis.
 The wetlands contain large diverse stands of aquatic plants, which are home to many bird, fish, reptile, and mammal species.
 To recognize the large and diverse bird populations here, the Sanctuary has been designated as a Nationally Important Bird Area by the National Audubon Society.

 The Sanctuary contains a wide variety of aquatic and upland habitats.
 To learn more about our wetlands, stream, forest and meadow habitats, click here.

 The Sanctuary is an estuarine site within the Chesapeake Bay National Estuarine Research Reserve System, Maryland -- a research and education program administered jointly by the National Oceanic and Atmospheric Administration (NOAA), Maryland's Department of Natural Resources and Anne Arundel County.
 Twenty-eight other coastal Reserves around the country operate similar programs that focus on estuarine research, education and land stewardship.
 Since 1985, the County, the State (via Program Open Space) and NOAA have continuously purchased additional adjacent lands in order to expand the Sanctuary, to enhance wildlife habitats, and to better protect the Patuxent River estuary and the Chesapeake Bay.